 He has overseen the renovation of Mary Washington’s historic and beloved amphitheater, a major expansion to the Jepson Science Center, a renovation of Seacobeck Hall which now serves as the new home of the Office of Disability Resources and the burgeoning College of Education, and the renovation of Virginia and Willard residence halls.
 And, currently, plans are underway for the design phase for a new theatre, as well as renovations of Melchers, duPont and Pollard halls.

 Dr. Paino is proud of the activism and community service demonstrated by Mary Washington students.
 The Peace Corps has named UMW a “Top Producing College and University” for more than a decade, meaning that alumni choose to enter the Peace Corps in greater numbers than alumni from other schools of a similar size.

 Mary Washington’s president lives in historic Brompton with his wife, Kelly.
 They have two daughters, Sophia and Chloe.

-Paino earned doctorate and master’s degrees in American studies from Michigan State University.
-He holds a juris doctorate from Indiana University and a bachelor’s degree in history and philosophy from Evangel University.
+Dr. Paino earned doctorate and master’s degrees in American Studies from Michigan State University.
+He holds a law degree from Indiana University and a bachelor’s degree in history and philosophy from Evangel College.

 Dr. Paino is a member of the Association of American Colleges and Universities (AAC&U) President’s Trust for Liberal Education and America’s Promise (LEAP).
-He is president of the Council of Public Liberal Arts Colleges (COPLAC), a member of the NCAA Division III President’s Council, a member of the Northern Virginia Technology Council Board, and serves on the board of the Virginia Business Higher Education Council.
+He is past president of the Council of Public Liberal Arts Colleges (COPLAC), a member of the NCAA Division III President’s Council, a member of the Northern Virginia Technology Council Board, and serves on the board of the Virginia Business Higher Education Council.